A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for general graphs

 \section{Lower bounds for general graphs}

-We begin with a graph $G$ which is not complete and is saturated with respect to an arbitrary graph $H$.
-If $x$ and $y$ are nonadjacent vertices in $G$, then $xy$ is an edge in every copy of $H$ contained in $G + xy$.
+We begin with a graph $G$ which is not complete and is (semi)saturated with respect to an arbitrary graph $H$.
+If $x$ and $y$ are nonadjacent vertices in $G$, then $xy$ is an edge in a copy of $H$ contained in $G + xy$.
 The degrees of $x$ and $y$ must therefore be sufficiently large that $xy$ constitutes such an edge.
-More precisely, the degree of at least one of $x$ or $y$ must be at least $k_0$, the minimum value of $\wtzero$ over $E(H)$.
+More precisely, the degree of at least one of $x$ or $y$ must be at least $k_0$, the minimum value taken by $\wtzero$ over $E(H)$.
 This implies the following

 \begin{prop} Let $H$ be a graph with at least one edge.
 The vertices in any $H$-saturated graph of degree strictly less than $k_0$ form a clique. \end{prop}